 - Can you provide a written guarantee of your fiduciary duty?

-You should also request a copy of a financial advisor’s Form ADV (SEC-filed paperwork).
+You should also request a copy of a financial advisor’s Form ADV and Form CRS, which is paperwork the SEC requires advisory firms to file.
 This will provide information about an advisor’s business, pay structure, educational background, potential conflicts of interest and disciplinary history.
-That information is also available online through the SEC’s Investment Advisor Public Disclosure tool.
-You can also request a performance record and list of client references to contact.
+This information is also available online through the SEC’s Investment Advisor Public Disclosure (IAPD) tool.
+You can also request a performance record and a list of client references to contact.

 Suitability Rule vs. Fiduciary Duty

-Robo-advisors insist that they are fiduciaries.
-Robo-advisors are registered investment advisors, and most registered investment advisors are required to act in their clients’ best interests.
-Furthermore, robo-advisors that offer advice on 401(k)s must comply with ERISA’s fiduciary rules.
-Robo-advisors also don’t sell proprietary products.
+Robo-advisors is an automated digital platform that provides algorithm-driven financial advice and decisions.
+The robo-advisors that hold a registration with the SEC are also inherently fiduciaries.
+As registered investment advisors, they are required to act in their client’s best interests.
+Furthermore, robo-advisors that offer advice on 401(k) plans must comply with ERISA’s fiduciary rules.

-When you’re working with a financial professional it’s key to find out if they abide by fiduciary duty.
+When you’re working with a financial professional, it’s key to find out if he or she follows the fiduciary standard.
 A fiduciary has different obligations than someone bound only by the suitability rule.
-Fiduciaries must always act in their clients’ best interest – and if they don’t, you have legal options to pursue.
+Fiduciaries must always act in their client’s best interest – and if they don’t, you have legal options to pursue.
 Ultimately, when it comes to choosing someone to manage your money, you should find someone you can trust.